tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/presentation-01/PITCHME.md

 @div[text-left]

-In a previous version of the paper by Maxwell *et al.* published on 15 January 2018 they proposed a 2-round variant of MuSig, where the initial commitment round is omitted claiming a security proof under the One More Discrete Logarithm (OMDL) assumptions.
-Drijvers *et al.* then discovered a flaw in the security proof and showed that through a meta-reduction the initial multi-signature scheme cannot be proved secure using an algebraic black box reduction under the DL or OMDL assumption.
+In a previous version of the paper by Maxwell published on 15 January 2018 they proposed a 2-round variant of MuSig, where the initial commitment round is omitted claiming a security proof under the One More Discrete Logarithm (OMDL) assumptions.
+Drijvers then discovered a flaw in the security proof and showed that through a meta-reduction the initial multi-signature scheme cannot be proved secure using an algebraic black box reduction under the OMDL assumption.

 @divend